Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ![](/Images/ArchViz3.png)
-# If you like what I do and want to support me and this project(as this takes a LOT of my time), consider becoming a Github Sponsor or a Patron at patreon.com/Pjbomb2!
-This allows me to keep this free!
+# If you like what I do and want to support me and this project(as this takes a LOT of my time), Please consider becoming a Github Sponsor or a Patron at patreon.com/Pjbomb2!
+This allows me to keep this free for everyone!
 ## Demo:  https://drive.google.com/file/d/11j8a-7S_fbJsKLKMpmd86aIAcnFq9ZA8/view?usp=sharing
 Notes:</br>
 Currently working on: